hughie-coles/todo-app/README.md

 # Hughie's Blockchain-based, AI-driven TODO List

 I've started with a bare-bones implementation of a todo list.
-It's got an in-memory store, which means a browser refresh whipes the data.
-It has basic Create/Edit/Delete functionality.
+It's got a local-storage based store so that it's durable across browser sessions as well as refreshes.

-It's built fully in react, and is, in my opinion, the minimal set of functionality to match the requirements
+It's built fully in react.
+It has the minimum set of functionality, plus a few extras such as a "copy" feature.

 To run, simply pull this repo, run `npm install`, followed by `npm start`